 I am a PhD candidate (ABD) in Political Science at Stanford University specializing in American and comparative politics.
-In 2019-2020, I served as the Thomas D. Dee II Graduate Fellow at the Bill Lane Center for the American West.
+Beginning in Fall 2020, I will be serving as a Lecturer in Political Science at the University of California, Merced.
+I previously served as the Thomas D. Dee II Graduate Fellow at the Bill Lane Center for the American West.

 My current research focuses on the emergency powers available to policymakers in all 50 states, D.C., and the U.S. territories, the use of those powers during the COVID-19 pandemic, and their development over the last century.
 The project is in partnership with the Brennan Center for Justice and the Hoover Institution.
 My other research focuses on representation, reserved seats, American Indian politics, and state and territorial legislative politics.